by Raghu Nandhan | Apr 29, 2019 | Blog, Employee Engagement

 #4 Proactive Recruitment Marketing Strategies

 Recruitment promoting has been around for a minute, however specific campaigns are typically connected to a forthcoming hiring event, a spike in attrition, or seasonal shifts.
 In other words, it is reactive in nature.
 In 2019, this is poised to change with recruiters investing in solutions or partnering with agencies, helping create a continuous conversation around the company — and thereby boost candidate interest levels.
-There are already a number of recruitment marketing tools available like LinkedIn Talent Solutions or Breezy HR, and more will join the list in 2019.
+There are already a good deal of recruitment marketing tools available like LinkedIn Talent Solutions or Breezy HR, and more will join the list in 2019.

 #5 Forgetting to sell the company and opportunity